-- Students are to wear plain white shoes or predominantly white shoes which may have a dark/ pastel coloured logo.
+- Students are to wear plain white shoes or predominantly white shoes.

-- Students are to wear only school socks with the SMSS logo prominently displayed or plain white socks (without logos) that must cover the ankle when worn.
+- Students are to wear only plain white socks (without logos) that must cover the ankle when worn.

-- CCA/House/PE T-shirts/school approved T-shirts, school skirts and track shoes are permitted on non-school days.
+- School-issued or approved T-shirts, school skirts and track shoes are permitted on non-school days.
 These T-shirts should be tucked in at all times.

 - Students may come to school and remain in their PE T-shirt, shorts and CCA skirt on the days that they have PE lessons.

-- Students are only allowed to wear the black St. Margaret’s School jacket or a plain black jacket without logos.
+- Students are only allowed to wear the school-issued St. Margaret’s School jacket or a plain black jacket without logos.

 - Students are not allowed to wear coloured top undergarments.
 Only white and nude colours are allowed.